SimMarkt/PyComInt/README.md

 # Navigate to the project directory
 cd PyComInt

-# Install a python virtual environment
+# Create a Python virtual environment
 python -m venv venv

 # Activate the virtual environment